 - The applicable statute of limitations has expired.
 In Florida, a Plaintiff must bring a products liability claim within 4 years from the date of his injury.
 If he fails to do so, the Defendant can raise this defense and have the entire case dismissed.

 - The product warranty was disclaimed by the Defendant or was not properly acted on by the Plaintiff.
 Sometimes, manufacturers or retailers specifically disclaim certain warranties for their products.
 When a consumer purchases this product (assuming there is some language on the product disclaiming these warranties), he is implicitly accepting this disclaimer and as such, cannot later bring a suit against the manufacturer or retailer for breach of warranty.
 Additionally, sometimes a manufacturer or retailer does include a warranty but also provides certain stipulations that must be adhered to for that warranty to apply.
 For example, one stipulation may be that a warranty is only valid for one year after the purchase date.
 If the Plaintiff tries to file a products liability claim based on breach of warranty three years after purchase, he will likely be unsuccessful.

 Do You Have a Potential Products Liability Claim?
 Contact Our Personal Injury Firm

-If you have a potential products liability claim and need to understand how to proceed, please don’t hesitate to contact the Fort Lauderdale personal injury attorneys at Rosen Injury Law.
+If you have a potential products liability claim and need to understand how to proceed, please don’t hesitate to contact the Fort Lauderdale personal injury attorneys at Rosen Injury Law, P.A.
 We will help you build a strong personal injury case and guarantee that you obtain compensation for your injuries.